 The trivia items below may give away important plot points.

-After the Credits, You can see a silhouette of a man looking off to the side.
+After the credits, You can see a silhouette of a man looking off to the side.
 He then says, "Groovy", and breaks the fourth wall by looking at the audience.
-This man is Bruce Campbell from the original Evil Dead.
-Many hard core fans have viewed this scene as his official seal of approval for the movie.
+This man is Bruce Campbell from the original The Evil Dead (1981).
+Many hardcore-fans have viewed this scene as his official seal of approval for the movie.

-When Eric is first reading through the book of the dead there is a picture of a severed hand with it's middle finger extended (flipping the bird), this is a clear reference to Evil Dead II where Ash is forced to cut his own hand off when it becomes possessed by the evil dead.
+When Eric is first reading through the Book of the Dead there is a picture of a severed hand with it's middle finger extended (flipping the bird), this is a clear reference to Evil Dead II (1987) where Ash is forced to cut his own hand off when it becomes possessed by the evil dead.
 The hand then taunts Ash with this gesture as he attempts to shoot it.

-Near the climax of the film sees David venturing down into the cellar to reclaim Mia from the clutches of the evil dead in a scene that homages Ash's first encounter with a deadite in Army Of Darkness.
+David ventures down into the cellar to reclaim Mia from the clutches of the evil dead, in an homage to Ash's first encounter with a deadite in Army of Darkness (1992).
 The cellar is partially flooded and it's all round gloominess mirrors the well Ash fights in.
 Mia also appears to launch herself at David in quick, savage bursts much like how the female deadite lunges at Ash.

 There are two situations in this film similar to Ash removing his hand in the original, first when Natalie cuts off her arm to prevent her possession and when Mia rips hers off (to top it off she shoves her arm in the handle of the chainsaw to kill the demon).